LancelotProgrammer/InCartBackend/README.md

         - OrderService: handles the orders actions
         - OrderProcess: handle the orders creation
     - notification are sent according to the notification docs
-    - makeOrderProcess is BranchSettingsService which is layer to future proof getting setting per branch
+    - makeOrderProcess has a BranchSettingsService which is layer to future proof getting setting per branch
     - OrderProcess->calculateCartWeight() is commented and can be used to "calculate cart weight"
     - OrderProcess->createOrderBill() is used to create a temporary bill for the order
     - OrderProcess->createOrder() is used to create the order